Elrayes/InovolaTask/readme.md

 coffee pots:     http://127.0.0.1:8000/coffee_pots

-database is not uploaded with the file and the data is as presented in the pdf
+database is not uploaded with the project and the data is as presented in the pdf